Nimo

 Important points to keep in mind

-Collect samples in clean, labelled containers and record time, location and visible conditions.
+Collect samples in clean, labeled containers; record time, location, and visible conditions.

-Treat pH as a logarithmic measure; a unit change equals a tenfold change in [H+].
+Treat pH as logarithmic; a unit change signifies a tenfold change in [H+].

-Use conductivity as a rapid TDS proxy but confirm composition when specific ions matter.
+Use conductivity as a fast proxy for TDS, but confirm specific ion composition when critical.

-Use gravimetric residue for accurate TDS when volatile solutes are absent.
+Conduct gravimetric residue measurements for accurate TDS when volatile solutes are absent.

-Expect distillation to remove non-volatile solutes; watch for co-distilling volatile contaminants.
+Expect distillation to effectively remove non-volatile solutes; watch for co-distillation of volatile contaminants.

-Check axes, units and scale (linear or logarithmic) when reading graphs and charts.
+Check axes, units, and scale (linear or logarithmic) when interpreting graphs and charts.

-Compare values using common units and consider sampling times to avoid false trends.
+Compare values with common units and consider sampling times to avoid misleading trends.

-Apply orders of magnitude to prioritise action: differences of ≥2 orders typically indicate major significance.
+Apply orders of magnitude to prioritize actions; differences of ≥2 orders often indicate major significance.

-Account for measurement uncertainty and detection limits before drawing conclusions.
+Account for measurement uncertainty and detection limits before forming conclusions.

 Built with v0